AvolitesLtd/TitanManual/docs/cues/cue-timing.md

 Individual attribute times can also be set from the wheels, using the
 \[Wheels\] softkey option on the root menu.

-Using the \<Options\> button while showing the times allows you to set the **Speed**, **Effect Multiplier**, **Speed Multiplier** and **speed source** in the programmer.
+Using the <Keys.HardKey>Options</Keys.HardKey> button while showing the times allows you to set the **Speed**, **Effect Multiplier**, **Speed Multiplier** and **speed source** in the programmer.
 Speed and Speed Multiplier would only do anything if you create a [chase](../chases.md) and would have no effect in a cue.